rrabinovitch/m2_monster_shop_final/README.md

 Log in as the appropriate user to use the feature described in a particular story.

-## Background and Description

-"Monster Shop" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
-Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will be able to get "shipped" by an admin.
-Each user role will have access to some or all CRUD functionality for application models.

-This project offered our team a chance to implement and strengthen the knowledge and skills we've acquired so far this quarter (including MVC structure and conventions, routing, restful conventions, testing using RSpec and Capybara, etc.); and in particular, this was a chance to deepen our comfort with ActiveRecord calls, implement namespacing, authentication, and authorization for the first time.

-The schema design that describes the database resources involved in this project and their relationships with each other can be found [here](https://github.com/ajtran303/monster_shop_2005/blob/readme/erd.pdf).

 ## Learning Goals

 ### Rails